mervanpolat/WordSearch/README.md

 # WordSearch

-Welcome to WordSearch app!
-I built this application because I'm fascinated by Java's multithreading feature, and I wanted to create an app which efficiently searches for a specific word from a given text and calculates its occurence.
-The default text is 'War and Peace' by Leo Tolstoy.
-You're free to change the text source as you wish.
+Welcome to the WordSearch app!
+This application was developed out of my passion for Java's multithreading capabilities.
+It efficiently searches for specific words within a given text and calculates their occurrences.
+By default, the application uses 'War and Peace' by Leo Tolstoy as its text source, but users have the freedom to change this as desired.

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are always appreciated.
+If you're considering major changes, kindly open an issue first.
+This ensures we can discuss and align on any adjustments before you proceed.

-Please make sure to update tests as appropriate.
+Don't forget to update the tests in line with your contributions.

 ## License